jwds1978/jwds1978.github.io/freelance.md

 </p>
 <p>
-  James only wants to work with clients who treat him with the professionalism and respect he deserves.&nbsp; If you see him in the same light as your kid nephew who 'builds Web sites', then you're setting him up to be screwed over.&nbsp; Trust me &#8212; the only bad clients he's ever worked with were bad from the start.&nbsp; There was always something unsettling about how their engagement was drafted, and not trusting his gut always led to a nightmare situation at the 11<sup>th</sup> hour.
+  James only wants to work with clients who treat him with the professionalism and respect he deserves.&nbsp; If you see him in the same light as your kid nephew who &quot;builds Web sites&quot;, then you're setting him up to be screwed over.&nbsp; Trust me &#8212; the only bad clients he's ever worked with were bad from the start.&nbsp; There was always something unsettling about how their engagement was drafted, and not trusting his gut always led to a nightmare situation at the 11<sup>th</sup> hour.
 </p>
 <p>
   James' bandwidth is limited &#8212; he can only work on so many projects at any given time.&nbsp; And, while fear often irrationally leads us to accepting